dahln/starfield.js/README.md

 Starfield.config.starColor = 'rgb(255, 99, 71)';
 ```
 > [!NOTE]
+> - If you see persistent lines on the canvas, try setting `trailLength` to a lower value.
-> The `numStars` option cannot be changed after the star field is started.
+> - The `numStars` option cannot be changed after the star field is started.

 ## Manual mode
 If you don't want the origin to be bound to an element, use manual mode: